calumlim/Monash-Final-Year-Project/README.md

 # Monash-Final-Year-Project
-Monash Computer Science Final Year Project: Rating prediction based on user text review In this project, we are predicting user ratings based on written reviews.
+Monash Computer Science Final Year Project: Rating prediction based on user text review.
+In this project, we are predicting user ratings based on written reviews.
 We will be using unigrams as our main feature extraction method.
 TF-IDF weighting technique will be used to weigh each unigrams.
 Then finally, Naive Bayes, SVM, and a Highest Score algorithm is used to predict the rating.